 On June 22, 2003, the dedication of our new church altar and restoration of the church, was formally blessed by The Most Reverend Paul G. Bootkoski.

 In April 18, 2005, Fr.
 John L. Brundage was installed as our fifth Pastor.
-The original 140 adults have increased to over 1000 families of many ethnic backgrounds and this does not reflect our Portuguese Community that has its mission church here at Corpus Christi.
+Of note, by then, the original 140 adults have increased to over 1000 families of many ethnic backgrounds.

-There are many active societies at our parish including: Rosary-Altar Society, St. Vincent de Paul, Adult and Youth Choirs, Corpus Christi Seniors, Fillipino Prayer Group, Altar Servers, Lectors, Eucharistic Ministers and Ushers just to name a few.
+There are many active societies at our parish including: Rosary-Altar Society, St. Vincent de Paul Society, Adult Choirs, Evangelization Ministry, Corpus Christi Seniors, Filipino Prayer Group, Altar Servers, Lectors, Eucharistic Ministers, Ushers, Welcome Ministry, Ministry, just to name a few.